cbfannin/ahk_for_gaming/GTAV/README.md

 ## IMPORTANT
-Anytime GTAV is restarted, you will also need to restart AHK as it loses connection with the application and will no longer work.
+Anytime GTAV is shutdown, you will also need to shutdown the script and restart it as it loses connection with the application and will no longer work.